AlekysCoelho/simple-stock-management/README.md

 # simple-stock-management
-A simple stock management application
+Building an API for stock management.